Ron and Teddy entered the house cautiously, not quite sure how to proceed.

 Harry turned around angrily, "I said not now, Ron!"

 Ron took that as his queue to approach.
 "I know, mate," he said sadly.
-He placed a hand on his best friend's shoulder in comfort who then looked up at him with his green eyes that were so filled with uncertainty.
+He placed a hand on his best friend's shoulder in comfort.
+Harry looked up at him with eyes filled with uncertainty.

 "You don't have to explain anything to me," said Ron softly.